ABC505py/Technical-Writing-Assignment/README.md

 ANS: Headings and subheadings help to break down large chunks of content into manageable chunks for your audience.
 They also guide the audience on the topics being discussed in different parts of your content thus making it easier for them to scan documents.

 What are some best practices for creating effective headings and subheadings?
+ANS:
+Use keywords - Include keywords from within the content to ensure that the audience easily understands what they are going to read
+Make it short but descriptive - Don't make headings too long.
+This may make the audience bored before they begin going through the content.
+Keep it short but use keywords to make it descriptive
+Use different font or colour for them - This makes them easily identifiable especially in large blocks of content.

 What should be included in the introduction of a Readme to immediately inform users about what the product does?
+ANS: Make sure there is a descriptive heading.
+Thereafter include a summary of the entire project which has a problem statement and how your project addresses this problem and how it does it.

 How can you succinctly convey the purpose and key features of a product?
+ANS:
+Start by stating your problem statement then introduce your project as your solution.
+Use short bullet points with keywords to quickly explain the different features and link these bullet points to different aspects of the problem statement.
+Incorporate visuals in your content to make it more interactive and speak to an audience that understands those better.
+Finally include testimonials from your first customers to emphasise how the product has acted as the solution to the problem they were facing.